 Working in conjunction with EMS, ED, Surgery, Lab, ICU, Radiology, Anesthesia, Respiratory, Nursing, Rehab, and other ancillary personnel, the Deaconess Regional Trauma Center is proud to be the region's leader in Trauma Care.

 Below are some of the key physicians and health professionals involved in your care.
 The Trauma Team is made up of many talented people all working together to help you recover from a traumatic event.
 If you have questions/concerns at any time during your hospital stay or after discharge, please contact the Unit Manager.
-If he/she is not available you may contact Amanda Elikofer, Trauma Program Manager 812-450-3940.
+If he/she is not available you may contact Jill Swearer, Trauma Program Manager 812-450-4879.

-The nurses caring for the trauma patient complete specialized trained and continually learn about advances in trama care to ensure you recieve the highest level of trauma nursing care.
-Many of the registered nurses have achieved national certifications in their specialities; you will see this information on their name badges.
+The nurses caring for the trauma patient complete specialized trained and continually learn about advances in trauma care to ensure you receive the highest level of trauma nursing care.
+Many of the registered nurses have achieved national certifications in their specialties; you will see this information on their name badges.
 The nurse will work with the multi-disciplinary team and you to coordinate the plan of care and ensure readiness for discharge.

 Patient Care Associates